 When you think of wine producing regions of the world, I’ll bet Canada wouldn’t be the first that springs to mind.
 Can you imagine my jubilation then to find out that Penticton, about 4 hours away from Vancouver, is some prime wine real estate?
 And that Penticton was stop number 2 on our tour of the Canadian Rockies in September?
+The Newmans were going wine tasting in British Columbia.
 It’s almost like we planned it that way…

 The Okanagan Valley is Canada’s second largest wine producing region and home to over 200 vineyards so short of taking 2 years out and producing a Wine & Beer Metro style guide to the area, we were never going to even scratch the surface of what was on offer.
 So, we filtered our choices down to the ones that were geographically closest to our hotel and got some decent reviews online.